thestormforge/optimize-trials/k6/README.md

 make use of k6's handleSummary() override function to format the output metrics as shown below.
-If your test case already defines a handleSummary() function it will not be overridden and, consequently, you will need to ensure your output format can be pushed to Prometheus and you appropriately reference them in your experiment files.
+If your test case already defines a handleSummary() function it will not be overridden and, consequently, you will need to ensure your output format can be pushed to Prometheus as metrics and you appropriately reference them in your experiment files.

 ## Configuration